Your first workflow

 jaiph run --unsafe ./hello.jh "Adam"

 --unsafe sets JAIPH_UNSAFE=true for this run only and skips the Docker sandbox.
-Two notes on what happens before any step runs:

-You should see this (timings will differ):
+After you confirm, you should see this (timings will differ):

-Jaiph: Running hello.jh (no sandbox)
+Jaiph: Running hello.jh (Docker sandbox, unsafe)

 workflow default (who="Adam")